AnubisDev161/GOAP-AI-Tool-Sample-Project/README.md

 After pressing this button, the light changes and a new goal gets available for the hermit: Sleep.
 This goal can be achieved in two ways, SleepAtImprovised camp and SleepAtTent.

+All the graphical content I used in the example project was provided by several asset packages that I used.

+Used packages:

+POLY - Medieval Camp by ANIMPIC STUDIO
+FREE - Modular Character - Fantasy RPG Human Male by Blink Mini Legion Grunt PBR HP Polyart by Dungeon Mason Environment Pack: Free Forest Sample by Supercyan

 The first one is more expansive than the other and requires a wood resource that has not yet been stockpiled.
 The second one is less expansive but requires a proper tent.